dotnet/docs/docs/standard/globalization-localization/globalization-icu.md

 ## ICU on Windows

-Windows 10 May 2019 Update and later versions include [icu.dll](/windows/win32/intl/international-components-for-unicode--icu-) as part of the OS, and .NET 5.0 and later versions uses ICU by default.
-When running on Windows, .NET 5.0 and later versions try to load `icu.dll` and if it's available, use it for the globalization implementation.
-If that library can't be found or loaded, such as when running on older versions of Windows, .NET 5 and later versions fall back to the NLS-based implementation.
+Windows 10 May 2019 Update and later versions include [icu.dll](/windows/win32/intl/international-components-for-unicode--icu-) as part of the OS, and .NET 5.0 and later versions use ICU by default.
+When running on Windows, .NET 5.0 and later versions try to load `icu.dll` and if it's available, uses it for the globalization implementation.
+If that library can't be found or loaded, such as when running on older versions of Windows, .NET 5.0 and later versions fall back to the NLS-based implementation.

 > [!NOTE]
 > Even when using ICU, the `CurrentCulture`, `CurrentUICulture`, and `CurrentRegion` members still use Windows operating system APIs to honor user settings.